 Job profile

-Magazine features editor Job Profile
+Magazine Features Editor Job Profile

-What is a Magazine features editor?
+What is a Magazine Features Editor?

 As a magazine features editor, you will be responsible for ensuring pieces that are submitted are topical, engaging, informative and accurate.